-Vacations are for sex.
+Vacations are made for sex — and hotels are getting in on the action.
 Why else would the Virgin Hotels in Chicago put “intimacy kits” in their minibars?
 For $20, horny couples can nab two condoms, lube, and a vibrator without having to leave their room.
 Toronto’s Drake Hotel gets in on the action too, offering an entire Pleasure Menu.
 On it, you can find bondage tape, butt plugs, and more.
+Bell hops are bringing up bags and meals, yes, but they’re also helping spice up your sex life.

 Sex sells.
 And the hoteliers know it.
 But now, more and more services are cropping up that take the sex-centric vacation to new heights.
-Hosted by sex therapists, the retreats take guests to exotic locations but are designed to help couples overcome relationship issues, improve their romantic lives — and even hone their orgasms.
+Hosted by sex therapists, the sex retreats take guests to exotic locations and sex resorts but are designed to help couples overcome relationship issues, improve their romantic lives — and even hone their orgasms.

 According to a poll conducted by Travelocity, 56 percent of couples will book a vacation exclusively for the purpose of keeping the spark alive.
 Marissa Nelson, a Washington, D.C.–based sex therapist, sees this a lot.
 Couples walk into her office complaining about not getting along, and then they’ll book a vacation.
 They’ll say they aren’t having enough sex, and then they’ll book a vacation.
 Even those who fear their relationship may be on the brink of collapse will come in one week and cancel the next, because they’ve booked a vacation.